Sincerely,

 Resident Spotlight

-Birth place: Rawalpindi, Pakistan
+Birth place: Central Florida

-Favorite dish: Biryani
+Favorite dish: Beef stroganoff π

 About the Program